Dennis-Rudiger/tfdemo/README.md

 =======
 # TronRaft Africa Limited - demo Website

-This is the official website for TronRaft Africa Limited, a leading construction and engineering firm specializing in design & build, civil works, mechanical works, renovations, maintenance, assessments, consultancy, and landscaping services across East Africa.
+This is the demo website for TronRaft Africa Limited, a leading construction and engineering firm specializing in design & build, civil works, mechanical works, renovations, maintenance, assessments, consultancy, and landscaping services across East Africa.

 ## Overview